-Title Sustainable Repairs and Maintenance

-Level 4

-Credit Value 6

 Unit Ref.
-No. M/504/4188

-Learning outc omes Assessment criteria

-Understand standards for sustainable homes.
+No. M/504/4188 Learning outcomes Assessment criteria Understand standards for sustainable homes.
 1.1.
 Explain the environmental issues covered by current sustainable homes standards e.g. BREEAM Sustainable Refurbishment Standard, Energy Performance Ratings.
-1.2.
 Assess how current sustainability standards impact on repairs and maintenance.

-2. Understand how building products and work practices impact on the sustainability of homes.
-2.1.
+Understand how building products and work practices impact on the sustainability of homes.
+2.1.2.2.2.3.
 Summarise current and emerging practices that will ensure a more sustainable repairs and maintenance regime.
-2.2.
 Evaluate building products designed to meet sustainability standards.
-2.3.
-Evaluate the cost benefits of sustainable maintenance alongside carbon management strategies and pay back periods.

-d eco-friendly waste ent practices.
+Evaluate the cost benefits of sustainable maintenance alongside carbon management strategies and pay back periods. d eco-friendly waste ent practices.
 3.1.
 Explain how waste regulations, environmental legislation and Waste Electrical and Electronic Equipment (WEEE) regulations impact on waste management practice.
-3.2.
-Evaluate opportunities to reduce landfill e.g. working in partnership and re- cycling.

-d how to programme nimise carbon 4.1.
-Critically review the programming of works in relation to carbon emissions including geographical planning systems and carbon stock assessments.
-4.2.
+Evaluate opportunities to reduce landfill e.g. working in partnership and recycling. d how to programme nimise carbon 4.2. / Critically review the programming of works in relation to carbon emissions ncluding geographical planning systems and carbon stock assessments.
 Assess the effectiveness of vehicle selection and maintenance schedules in reducing carbon emissions.

+Title Sustainable Repairs and Maintenance

+Level 4

-Title Sustainable Repairs and Maintenance Level 4 Additional info ormation about the u nit Unit purpose and aim(s) This unit aims to raise awareness of sustainability standards for domestic property and how asset management can adopt practices that improve the sustainability of existing homes Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula N/A Assessment requirements or guidance specified by a sector or regulatory body N/A Support for the unit from a sector skills council or other appropriate body Support from Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions / equivalences None
+Additional info ormation about the u nit

+Unit purpose and aim(s) This unit aims to raise awareness of sustainability standards for domestic property and how asset management can adopt practices that improve the sustainability of existing homes.

+Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula N/A

+uirements or guidance N/A

+Support for the unit from a sector skills council or other appropriate body Support from Asset Skills

+Location of the unit within the subject/sector classification system 01.4 Public services

+Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation

+Unit guided learning hours 30

+Exemptions / equivalences None